Healing Through Remembrance

 Pierre started life as a New York City “alley cat.”
 Followed his first owner into her apartment one cold evening and “decided” to become her roommate.

-At the mother’s funeral service, it was obvious that Pierre was, once again, in need of new home.
+At the mother’s funeral service, it was obvious that Pierre was, once again, in need of a new home.

 Thus, I returned home from the funeral service with Pierre in tow.